The Wiggles review: My seven-hour drive to see Dunedin concert

 It's all pretty carefully orchestrated, with plenty of audience participation and no real strict rules about kiddies walking up to the front to dance.
 It's a show for older toddlers and younger children, who can sing and dance without feeling too overwhelmed in a room full of people they don't know.

-One particularly good part of the show is when the Wiggles ask the Wiggly dancers to go around the audience collecting all the "artwork" the kids did for them (well, when we say for "them", it's really all for Emma).
-They then spend some time going through them on stage and showing some of them to everyone, which is pretty neat if you're the six-year-old who sat there for an afternoon making an Emma Wiggle out of ice cream sticks and yellow paint.
+At one point, the Wiggles ask the Wiggly dancers to go around the audience collecting all the "artwork" the kids did for them (well, when we say for "them", it's really all for Emma).
+They then spend some time going through them on stage and showing some of them to everyone, which is pretty neat if you're the six-year-old who sat there for an afternoon making an Emma Wiggle out of ice cream sticks and yellow paint (but less neat if you're a parent who'd rather not sit through another session of fake-admiring children's drawings).

 It's a fine balance, packing enough into the show to make it worth the parents' time while also catering for young children's incredibly short attention span.
 The Wiggles are masters of their own domain and achieved that with pretty impeccable precision.